zolantris/ValheimMods/src/ValheimScalability/README.md

         └── ValheimScalability/
 ```

-Launch the game once to generate the configuration file.
+Launch the game once to generate the configuration file under:

-The config is normally created under:

 ```text
 BepInEx/config/